nikhilbadyal/docker-py-revanced/README.md

 **`Note`** - If you are a root user and want magisk module (Extended).
 Get them [here](https://github.com/nikhilbadyal/revanced-magisk-module)

-This is just a builder for revanced and not a revanced support.
-Please be understanding and refrain from asking about revanced features/bugs.
+ <a id="only-builder-support"></a>This is just a builder for revanced and not a revanced support.
+Please be
+ understanding and refrain from asking about revanced features/bugs.
 Discuss those on proper relevant forums.

 ## Pre-Built APKs